oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

         - Close the file window

-5. Go back to **your terminal session on SSH Client** (DB23AI VM) as opc to configure the OKV binaries
+5. Go back to **your terminal session on SSH Client** (DB23ai VM) as opc to configure the OKV binaries

-    - Move okvclient.jar file **into /tmp from DBSECLAB VM to DB23AI VM**
+    - Move okvclient.jar file **into /tmp from DBSeclab VM to DB23ai VM**

         ````
         <copy>